mkaminaga/system_library/samples/sample04_input/README.md

 ----
 Below things are general rules

- * Keyboard and Joypad are available input device
+ * Keyboard and Joypad are available input devices
  * Virtual input must be set before its use

 Key codes